 Badflower – This Is How The World Ends (Album Review)

-The roots of the 4-piece band Badflower go back a couple years shy of a decade ago.
+The roots of the 4-piece band Badflower go back a couple of years shy of a decade ago.
 A stretch of time where we have seen a dramatic shift in culture, they have grown into one of the more unique acts on the Rock scene.
 First attracting broader attention in 2018 with their single “Ghost,” it soon became evident they had something more to offer a sometimes stale, generic Alternative Rock world.
 Coupling the raw energy of ’90s Rock sounds with sincere, less than ordinary lyrical content, their success only grew as they latched onto big tours with the likes of Shinedown and skyrocketed up US charts in early 2019 with their debut album OK, I’m Sick.
-Keeping the momentum moving forward with the irresistible single “30” in 2020, Badflower now look to engage listeners with their second album, This Is How The World Ends.
+Keeping the momentum moving forward with the irresistible single “30” in 2020, Badflower now looks to engage listeners with their second album, This Is How The World Ends.

-All in all, Badflower deliver an album that needs to be heard.
-Yes, Katz lyrics are pretty darn good, but let us not forget the overall collective sound of Lead Guitarist Joey Morrow, Bassist Alex Espiritu, and Drummer Anthony Sonetti.
+All in all, Badflower delivers an album that needs to be heard.
+Yes, Katz’s lyrics are pretty darn good, but let us not forget the overall collective sound of Lead Guitarist Joey Morrow, Bassist Alex Espiritu, and Drummer Anthony Sonetti.
 Together they create something musically that is not over-produced, not loud for the sake of being loud, and extremely well-composed.
-So, if you are looking to find some inspiration in world that is certainly lacking it, do not overlook this album, it might just be the cathartic release you are looking for.
+So, if you are looking to find some inspiration in a world that is certainly lacking it, do not overlook this album, it might just be the cathartic release you are looking for.
 That is why Cryptic Rock gives This Is How The World Ends 5 out of 5 stars.

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.